kramer314/vd-2d-tdse/README.txt

     git clone https://github.com/kramer314/vd-2d-tdse.git
     cd ./vd-2d-tdse/
-    ./make-deps.sh
+    ./make-deps.sh -j [N]
-    scons
+    scons -j [N]

+where ``[N]`` is the number of build threads (omit the ``-j`` flag to build everything in serial.

 Manual setup
 ============
 Distribution of Fortran libraries is pretty nasty until submodules from F2015 are supported.
-What the `./build-deps.sh` script does is clone the Fortran generics library and tridiagonal matrix library projects that this program uses into the directory `deps/` and then builds it into the folder `deps/[lib-name]/build/`.
+What the `./build-deps.sh` script does is clone the Fortran generics, tridiagonal matrix, and wavefunction math library projects that this program uses into the directory `deps/` and then builds it into the folder `deps/[lib-name]/build/`.
 You can have this generics library project at some other location; you just need to build the library as normal and create symlinks as follows:

     ln -s /path/to/fortran-lib-project ./deps/fortran-lib
     ln -s /path/to/tridiag-matrix-project ./deps/tridiag
+    ln -s /path/to/wfmath ./deps/wfmath

 Note that this is a link to the project directory itself, *not* the directory where the build folder where the compiled library is actually located.
 These